1 Chronicles 24 – The Sections of the Priesthood

 2. (7-19) The priesthood is divided by lot into 24 sections.

 a.
-This was the schedule of their service for coming into the house of the Lord: David knew that because there were so many descendants of Aaron by this time, the priests should be divided so they could fairly be assigned the privildged service of the temple.
+This was the schedule of their service for coming into the house of the LORD: David knew that because there were so many descendants of Aaron by this time, the priests should be divided so they could fairly be assigned the privileged service of the temple.

 i.
 “In later Jewish practice, the number of twenty-four courses was based on a lunar calendar of forty-eight weeks, with each course serving for a week at a time and thus twice in a year.”
 (Selman)